camunda/camunda-docs/docs/guides/help-center.md

 At the top of **Your recommendations**, you may note an info box prompting you to complete the new user survey for a list of custom recommendations for additional learning.

-Click **Resume Survey** if you would like custom recommendations.
+Click **Resume survey** if you would like custom recommendations.
 Here, you may add additional details about your profile, goals, use case, and experience level.
 Fill out these details and click **Next**.
 Your recommendations will automatically update based on your responses.

 Click **Retake the survey** at any time for a new list of recommendations.